strimzi/strimzi-kafka-operator/HACKING.md

 When building the Docker images you can use an alternative JRE or use an alternate base image.

-#### Alternate Docker image JRE
+#### Alternative Docker image JRE

-The docker images can be built with an alternate java version by setting the environment variable `JAVA_VERSION`.
+The docker images can be built with an alternative java version by setting the environment variable `JAVA_VERSION`.
 For example, to build docker images that have the java 11 JRE installed use `JAVA_VERSION=11 make docker_build`.
 If not present, JAVA_VERSION is defaulted to **1.8.0**.

 If `JAVA_VERSION` environment variable is set, a profile in the parent pom.xml will set the `maven.compiler.source` and `maven.compiler.target` properties.

+#### Alternative `docker` command

+The build assumes the `docker` command is available on your `$PATH`.
+You can set the `DOCKER_CMD` environment variable to use a different `docker` binary or an alternative implementation such as [`podman`](https://podman.io/).

-#### Alternate Docker base image
+#### Alternative Docker base image

-The docker images can be built with an alternate container OS version by adding the environment variable `ALTERNATE_BASE`.
+The docker images can be built with an alternative container OS version by adding the environment variable `ALTERNATE_BASE`.
 When this environment variable is set, for each component the build will look for a Dockerfile in the subdirectory named by `ALTERNATE_BASE`.
 For example, to build docker images based on alpine, use `ALTERNATE_BASE=alpine make docker_build`.
-Alternate docker images are an experimental feature not supported by the core Strimzi team.
+Alternative docker images are an experimental feature not supported by the core Strimzi team.

 ## Building Strimzi